-Both Wharton FinTech and VetTechTrek have been unexpected ventures, but those that have pointed him on a clear path, even if it’s clear path through chaos.
+Both Wharton Fintech and VetTechTrek have been unexpected ventures, but those that have pointed him on a clear path, even if it’s a clear path through chaos.
 “I love finding opportunities within a fractured environment and providing structure to it,” he says.

 He concentrated on clubs and internships, finding going deep rather than broad to be his preferred Wharton experience.

 “I didn’t want to leave here as a generalist.
 I wanted a specialty.
 I wanted to be known for one or two things, and not necessarily what I came into school for,” he says.
 “You have to localize the force you’re going to put on something to be able to have a lasting impact.
 It’s hard if you spread yourself too thin.”

 When he recalls his first job as a submarine officer, he says 99 percent of it wasn’t great, but that’s not what stands out.
 “The good stuff I remember is solving a problem on the ship,” he says.
 “Like if something was broken and we were out at sea, and we were in an area where we couldn’t communicate because we didn’t want to be detected.
 It was entrepreneurial – we had to come up with a procedure or the mission would be blown.
 It was high stakes, and for me it was exciting.”

 Whatever is next for Steve, it will be entrepreneurial.